-Every day, I walk around telling little lies so I can project this false image of myself.
-I would like to tell you this is a story about how I feel like I don't know enough, and then I realized that people don't know shit either, but this isn't that story.
+Every day, I had to walk around telling little lies so I could project this false image of myself.
+I would like to tell you this is a story about how I felt like I didn't know enough, and then I realized that people don't know shit either, but this isn't that story.

 The year is 2004, it's May 16th, and I just woke up in jail.

 Okay, I bet you are wondering how we got here.
 That, my friend, is an interesting story that starts with enough Xanax to kill an elephant.
 I, like many others, have a serious drug problem.